HarryMerckel/davedude0.github.io/_posts/2014-12-23-welcome-to-jekyll.markdown

 ---
-layout: post
+layout: page
-title:  "Welcome to Jekyll!"
+title:  "The first post on the website!"
 date:   2014-12-23 12:28:02
 categories: jekyll update
 ---